abhishek-kumar-code/Redfish_Public/Specification.md

 * Shall only support query parameters on GET operations.
 * Should support the `$top`, `$skip`, `only`, and `excerpt` query parameters.
 * May support the `$expand`, `$filter`, and `$select` query parameters.
-* Shall include the `ProtocolFeaturesSupported` object in the service root if the service supports query parameters, to indicate which parameters and options have been implemented.
+* Shall include the `ProtocolFeaturesSupported` object in the service root if the service supports query parameters.
+    * This is to indicate which parameters and options have been implemented.
 * Shall ignore unknown or unsupported query parameters that do not begin with `$`.
 * Shall use the `&` operator to separate multiple query parameters in a single request